TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 files needed for the server configuration like a :file:`.htaccess`.

-If required, this directory can be renamed by setting `extra > typo3/cms > web-dir` in the composer.json, for example to :file:`web`:
+If required, this directory can be renamed by setting `extra > typo3/cms > web-dir` in the composer.json, for example to :file:`public`:

 ..  code-block:: json
     :caption: composer.json